 #7 Limited technical work

 On the flip side, doing repetitive engineering work can also be a deal-breaker.
-Solving the same equation over and over again will drain your mind.
+Solving the same equation over and over again is mind-numbing.

 What makes an engineering job great?